melodynunmawi/2420_assign2/README.md

  ## Write a web app
           - create new directory on WSL and called 2420-assign-two.
           - Inside of this directory create 2 new directories **html** and **src**.
           - Inside of the html directory create an index.html page Inside of your index.html document create a simple but complete html document (include a doctype, head, body… all the stuff an html document should have).
           - Inside of the src directory create a new node project.
                 - `npm init`
                 - `npm i fastify` to install fastify.
           - Create an index.js file and add in the fastify hello world example.

-**Test your server locally and move both your html and src directory to both of your servers.**
+**Test your server locally (WSL) and move both your html and src directory to both of your droplets servers.**

 username@wsl:~$ cd 2420-assign-two/src && curl https://get.volta.sh | bash